Want to learn more about Plant Symptoms - Whitish Mold (Soil Mold)

-If you notice a white, fuzzy coating covering the soil surface or growing out from the drainage holes of your pot, it's most likely Soil Mold.
+If you notice a white or yellow, fuzzy coating covering the soil surface or growing out from the drainage holes of your pot, it's most likely soil mold.
 It can sometimes look a bit like dust or a cluster of tiny eggs, but unlike dust or eggs, it can also have a damp smell to it.

 Mold likes humid, damp conditions, so if it shows up in your plant's soil then this could be an indication that there’s something going on with drainage or that it’s getting too much water compared to the amount of light.
 It may also be a sign of poor airflow around your plant - this can prevent the soil from drying out properly in between waterings.

-The majority of soil molds do not cause any harm to your plants, as they feed only on decaying organic material.
+The majority of soil molds do not cause any harm to your plants, as they feed on decaying organic material.
 They break down the organic material, making its raw materials available again for use in the ecosystem.
 (The majority of plant families interact with different fungi, so it can be beneficial for your plant).
 This means they won't spread onto your plant - instead, the mold will stay in the soil.
 However, it can be unsightly, and it may indicate a more serious problem, such as overwatering.

 Poor drainage can cause mold to develop on the soil.
-If you notice your plant's soil doesn't seem to be drying out properly in between waterings, it can be a sign that you need to change the soil, water less frequently, or invest in a better plant pot (such as one that has more drainage holes).
+If you notice your plant's soil doesn't seem to be drying out properly in between waterings, it can be a sign that you need to change the soil, use a smaller pot, water less frequently, or invest in a more suitable plant pot (such as one that has more drainage holes).

-Try to also improve the airflow around your plant - this can help to eliminate any odors caused by the mold.
+Try to improve the airflow around your plant - this too can help to eliminate any odors caused by the mold.
 Don't forget the airflow around the roots.
 Cachepots that are too snug can cause mold build up around the root system.